mellamomax/ica_shopping/README.md

 with 'ab95586e-ffd3-4927-bfc7-85d1c5193dbb' being your list_id

-## Sync Logic

-- ICA → Keep: Items added in ICA appear in Keep
-- Keep → ICA: Items added in Keep are synced to ICA
-- Items removed in Keep are also removed from ICA
-- Recent Keep adds/removes are respected to avoid sync conflicts
-- Sensor is updated automatically after every change

-## Automation Example - Dont know if theres a polling limit right now. use with causion
+## Automation Example - Dont know if theres a polling limit right now. use with causion!!

-Sync ICA → Keep every 5 minutes:

 ```yaml
 automation: